refactoring-my-path/oss-metrics-kit/README.md

 - Store private rule TOMLs outside the repo and point `OSSMK_RULES_FILE` to them. `rules=auto|default` will load it.
 - Optional features (Postgres/Parquet/LLM) are separated as extras.

 See `docs/INTEGRATION.md` for backend integration.
 Development typing/lint policy: `docs/dev.md`.
 Detailed usage: `docs/usage.md`.
+A beginner tutorial is in `docs/getting-started.md`.

 ## Environment variables